-Does Tor provide safe anonymity for users?
+#1 Does Tor Browser provide anonymity for users?

 - The web of relays is able to almost totally anonymize packets of data sent across them.
 This makes sniffing IP addresses and session hijacking much harder, and surveillance agencies will have a hard time seeing what you send.

-Is Tor safe from viruses and malware?
+#2 Is Tor Browser safe from viruses and malware?

 Viruses could be one of the Achilles Heels of the Tor Browser.
-As the browser is based around Firefox, it tends to have the same vulnerabilties as Mozilla’s software.
-The same risky extensions people install on standard Firefox can be added to Tor, such as free VPNs like Hola or rating apps like Web of Trust.
+As the browser is based on Firefox, it tends to have the same vulnerabilities as Mozilla’s software.
+The same risky extensions people install on the standard Firefox can be added to Tor, such as free VPNs like Hola or rating apps like Web of Trust.

-Tor also has access to both the Dark Web and the “clear” web.
-So when you are browsing the web, you will face exactly the same malware risks as with ordinary websites.
+Tor browser has access to both the Dark Web and the “clear” web.
+So when you are browsing the web, you will face the same malware risks as with ordinary websites.
 You can still click on risky attachments or agree to download strange .exe files offered by attack sites.
 And you can still become infected.
 There’s nothing special about Tor Browser in this regard.

 Over the years, Tor has been the target of numerous attacks.
 That’s not exactly surprising, given its popularity with hackers.
 And it’s often had a healthy effect, stimulating the developers to come up with fixes.
-But the list is long, and could worry some people.
+But the list is long and could worry some people.

 We’ve already mentioned the dangers associated with exit nodes, but they aren’t alone.
-Traffic analysis attacks are also possible, Bittorrent users could fall prey to “bad apple attacks”, and Heartbleed bugs have also been identified, causing mass disruption.
+Traffic analysis attacks are also possible, BitTorrent users could fall prey to “bad apple attacks,” and Heartbleed bugs have also been identified, causing mass disruption.

 These issues haven’t dented Tor’s popularity as a marketplace for goods or a privacy solution, but some have responded negatively.
-For example, Dark Web marketplac Agora suspended sales permanently in 2016 after identifying a major Tor vulnerability.
+For example, Dark Web marketplace Agora suspended sales permanently in 2016 after identifying a major Tor vulnerability.
 For them, anonymity could no longer be assured, although the majority of users continue to trust the network.

 If you are worried about Tor’s anonymity, the state of play with exit nodes, and risks attached to viruses, you’re in luck: so are thousands of other privacy-conscious people.
 And they have gathered together to provide forums to discuss issues with Tor Browser safety.